 5. How can sin which is committed with one’s own freedom of choice be part of G-d’s plan of constant ascent:

-Finding a similar concept regarding one who was purposely injured by another: The above-mentioned concept of divine Providence even in sin finds a source in the belief that we all share in Judaism that whatever damage or injury that happens to an individual, even if it occurred in the hands of another individual, is with divine providence.
-Now, how does this belief stand true with the belief of freedom of choice that the perpetrator had?
-If we believe in freedom of choice, then one should be able to choose to damage or injure someone even if in heaven they did not decree for it to happen, and if you believe in the concept of divine providence in the injury or damage than what choice did the perpetrator have in this matter?
+Finding a similar concept regarding one who was purposely injured by another: The above-mentioned concept of Divine Providence even in sin finds a source in the belief that we all share in Judaism that whatever damage or injury that happens to an individual, even if it occurred in the hands of another individual, is with Divine providence.
+Now, how does this belief stand true with the belief that the perpetrator had freedom of choice?
+If we believe in freedom of choice, then one should be able to choose to damage or injure someone even if in heaven they did not decree for it to happen, while if you believe in the concept of Divine providence in the injury or damage than what choice did the perpetrator have in this matter?
 The answer to this is that if damage or injury happens to an individual, it is because that damage or injury was already decreed in heaven to occur to him, and if in truth it was not decreed in heaven for it to occur to him, then G-d would not have allowed the perpetrator to be successful in doing his actions.
 Furthermore, even in the case that the damage or injury was already decreed upon him, G-d never decreed that the perpetrator should choose to do so on His behalf, as G-d has many emissaries and methods of accomplishing what he wants.
-[For example, if it was decided in heaven that one’s eyeglasses would be broken, G-d does not need to have an assailant come along and purposely remove them from his face and break them, as He can find another method of breaking them, such as through the individual himself accidentally stepping on his own eyeglasses.
-Thus, if an individual does come along and decides to break them, then he will be punished for his choice, being that G-d prohibits individuals from doing so, and did not want it to be broken through the bad choice of an assailant.
+[For example, if it was decided in heaven that one’s eyeglasses break, G-d does not need to have an assailant come along and purposely remove them from his face and break them, as He can find another method of breaking them, such as through the individual himself accidentally stepping on his own eyeglasses.
+Thus, if an individual does come along and decides to break them, then he will be punished for his choice, being that G-d prohibits individuals from doing so and did not want it to be broken through the bad choice of an assailant.
 Now, these same concepts can be applied regarding the sinner and assailant himself.
-Although G-d did not want him to choose to sin and break his friend’s eyeglasses, the spiritual descent and damage that now results from his sin was already decided in heaven for it to occur to him, and it would have occurred to him regardless even if he would have chosen not to sin.]
+Although G-d did not want him to choose to sin and break his friend’s eyeglasses, the spiritual descent and damage that now results from his sin was already decided in heaven to occur to him, and it would have occurred to him regardless even if he would have chosen not to sin.]

 What now remains to be understood, is the basis for this belief system that the results of the sin are already predestined by G-d in heaven.

 One of the main foundations of our faith even according to the revealed aspects of Torah, is that G-d is the one and only ruler of the world, and aside for Him no one holds any power of decision-making in how the world is run and what occurs in it.
 All of the stars and constellations and even angels through whom the world functions, are merely like in ax in the hand of the wood chopper, which is G-d, and they act only according to His wishes.
 One who believes that stars and constellations or angels have some independent power, even though they ultimately believe that it was given to them by G-d, is considered to be harboring heretical beliefs, being that it contradicts G-d’s unity and ultimate and sole power of ruling the world.
-Accordingly, one must also conclude, in order so it does not contradict G-d’s unity and sovereignty, that even the free choices that man has in this world regarding Torah and mitzvah’s, are in accordance to the divine providence, as explained above.
-Meaning, that while certainly it is man’s choice to choose how he reaches a certain destination of spiritual descent, and whether it is through sin or through the hands of G-d, the fact is that irrelevant of his choice he will inevitably reach that destination one way or another.
+Accordingly, one must also conclude, in order so it does not contradict G-d’s unity and sovereignty, that even the free choices that man has in this world regarding Torah and Mitzvos, are in accordance with Divine providence, as explained above.
+Meaning, that while certainly it is man’s decision to choose how he reaches a certain destination of spiritual descent, and whether it is through sin or through the hands of G-d, the fact is that irrelevant of his choice, he will inevitably reach that destination one way or another.
 Hence, it ends up that even the freedom of choice that one certainly enjoys in all matters relating to religion, is simply a freedom of choice and not really a freedom of results, as the results were ready decided by G-d and cannot be circumvented.
-Hence, G-d contains total control of everything in the world, and man’s freedom of choice cannot change anything of his decisions.
-[In other words, in all cases that one has sinned due to his own freedom of choice, while it was his decision to reach his spiritual downfall through sin, he would’ve anyways had a spiritual downfall as decided by G-d.
-Now, if G-d in truth does not want this spiritual downfall to occur to the person, then in truth the person will be unsuccessful in doing the sin, as we see daily that many sinners who would like to perform a certain sin, are prevented from doing so due to technical obstacles.
-Likewise, perhaps G-d would not even enter the contemplation of a certain sin into one’s heart, if indeed it’s spiritual downfall has not been destined for him already by G-d.]
+Accordingly, G-d contains total control of everything in the world, and man’s freedom of choice cannot change anything of His decisions.
+[In other words, in all cases that one has sinned due to his own freedom of choice, while it was his decision to reach his spiritual downfall through sin, he would’ve anyways had a spiritual downfall as decided by G-d.]

 8. What spiritual elevation is accomplished through the downfall of sin?